HAL Tejas: First Mark 1A contract delays

+As on 30 September, the maiden flight of the first aircraft from the Nashik plant is expected in October.
+On 1 October, the fourth engine was delivered to HAL.
+By 3 October, the weapons firing trials of the first two aircraft was completed, which included Astra and ASRAAM missiles trials, and were ready to be delivered following necessary certifications.

+The third production line of Tejas Mk1A along with the second production line of HTT-40 at HAL's Nashik facility was inaugurated by the Defence Minister on 17 October, as was reported on 8 October.
+The preceding production lines of both aircraft is based in Bengaluru.
+The first Mark 1A (LA-5043) from the Nashik plant conducted its maiden flight and had already completed its assembly and pre-flight trials.
+A flying formation of Tejas, Su-30MKI and HTT-40 was exhibited on the occasion.
+The Mark 1A aircraft also received a water cannon.
+Additionally, the first aircraft is expected to be delivered in the last week of the month, along with the scheduled delivery of two engines within the month.

+The delivery deadline was again delayed to March 2026.
+Several Air Force officials reportedly expects further delays of over six months as multiple checks and pre-delivery procedures are due.

 Operational history

-The formation of the first Tejas-equipped squadron started in July 2011.
-The first Tejas squadron—No. 45 Squadron IAF (Flying Daggers) became operational in July 2016, based at Sulur Air Force Station in Coimbatore.
-The second Tejas Mark 1 squadron, Squadron 18, was formed at Sulur on 27 May 2020.
 The Tejas Mark 1 made its international debut on 21 January 2016, at the fourth Bahrain International Airshow.

+On 26 January 2017, Tejas made its maiden appearance in the 68th Republic Day parade by joining in the fly-past over the Kartavya Path (then Rajpath) in New Delhi.

 In April 2018, the IAF's entire fleet of Tejas Mark 1 aircraft participated in the Gagan Shakti 2018 exercise.
 It was the IAF's largest air exercise, involving 1,100 aircraft and 15,000 military personnel.
 During the exercise, the Tejas were deployed to forward bases and demonstrated their reliability and precision strike capability.
 In 2019, six Tejas fighter jets participated in the Vayu Shakti air exercise, where it has demonstrated its "swing role" capability.

-According to the commanding officer of No. 45 Squadron – Group Captain Samrath Dhankhar, DASH IV HMDS enables the Tejas pilot to take full advantage of high off-boresight close combat missiles, such as – Python-5 and R-73.
+According to the commanding officer of No. 45 Squadron – Group Captain Samrath Dhankhar, DASH IV HMDS enables the Tejas pilot to take full advantage of high off-boresight close combat missiles, such as Python-5 and R-73.

 On 18 August 2020, IAF deployed the No. 45 Squadron "Flying Dagger" on the western front along the Pakistani border (line of control).
 It was the first operational deployment of Tejas.

-On 27 April 2021, Tejas Mark 1 successfully test fired Python-5 high off-boresight (HOBS) close combat missile and further validated enhanced capability of I-Derby ER (extended range) BVR missile.
+On 27 April 2021, Tejas Mark 1 successfully test fired Python-5 high off-boresight (HOBS) close combat air-to-air missile and further validated enhanced capability of I-Derby ER (extended range) BVR missile.
 Both missiles scored direct hits on targets during the trial.

+IAF participated in Exercise Desert Flag VIII, with five Tejas and two C-17 Globemaster III aircraft, held in UAE from 27 February to 17 March 2023.
+This is the first time Tejas participated in an international flying exercise outside India.